gatsbyjs/gatsby/examples/using-plugin-options/README.md

 ## Understanding what is happening

 If you refer to the `gatsby-config` in this example site, you'll see two plugins included in the plugins array.
-The first is a local plugin called `gatsby-plugin-console-log`, which logs a message to the console when you run `gatsby develop`.
-It has options passed in and will display the custom message.
+In actuality, it is the same plugin, `gatsby-plugin-console-log`, configured in two different ways.
+The plugin logs a message to the console when you run `gatsby develop`.

+In the first instance, `gatsby-plugin-console-log` is configured with options passed in and will display the custom message.

-The second plugin in the plugins array uses the same plugin from the plugins folder (you can read about [adding local plugins in the Gatsby docs](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/)), it will log a default message because no options are passed in.
+The second configuration does not include options, so the plugin will log a default message.
+You can read about adding local plugins [in the Gatsby docs](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/).